 - Pipework – Breaking Containment

 - Valve training for Process Operators

 All training courses are aligned to industry best practice and provide a blend of sealing technology and practical elements associated with flange assembly.

 Our joint integrity courses provide the knowledge and practical skills required for dismantling and assembling flanged connections in pipelines as used in the process industry (particularly hazardous Industries).

-Candidates will learn about the various types of joints, gaskets, fasteners and lubrication as well as the necessary skills required in the use of hand torque loading and sequential tightening techniques.
+Candidates will learn about the various types of joints, gaskets and bolts and lubrication as well as the necessary skills required in the use of hand torque loading and sequential tightening techniques.